If it doesn’t gather, it isn’t a church.

 in My name, I am there in their midst.”

-They can’t “tell it to the church” (Mat.
+Specifically, they can’t “tell it to the church” (Mat.
 18:17) since the whole church doesn’t work at the plant.
 Which helps us to see that Mat.
-18:20 isn’t about being gathered in Christ’s name for a general activity like prayer or Bible study at any old time, but about being gathered for the purpose detailed explained in the prior verses.
+18:20 isn’t about being gathered in Christ’s name for a general activity like prayer or Bible study at any old time, but for the purpose taught in the prior verses.
 There, the two or three gather to confront sin in another person.
 And they don’t even do that unless one of them has first privately accused that other person, and the other person refuses to repent (Mat.
 18:15).
 In such a case Jesus said, “take one or two others along with you, that every charge may be established by the evidence of two or three witnesses” (Mat 18:16).
 That “two or three” is the same “two or three” described just four verses later.

 To better see this contextual problem with the Free Church definition let’s suppose that the two or three gathered together in Jesus’ name are, in fact, a church.
 Now imagine that there are two such men who believe they are a church because they get together to pray to the Lord.